Moving Forward Safely

 Can you tell me more about the cleaning you do?

-A limited number of tickets will be available onsite, pending availability.
-The admissions desk is located on the first floor of the museum.
+Yes, walk-up tickets are available onsite, pending availability, at the admissions desk located on the first and second floors of the museum.

-Just ask for one at the admissions desk on the first floor of the museum!
-Our visitor associates have masks on hand that they can provide in a pinch.
+While wearing a mask is no longer required, it is still strongly recommended.
+Just ask for one at the admissions desk on the first or second floors of the museum.
+Our visitor associates have masks on hand that they can provide in a pinch!

 Can I still linger in the gallery and take my time looking at the art?

 Yes!
 We want you to enjoy the art at your own pace and no one will rush you.
-We just ask that you follow the designated visitor path and posted room occupancy signs.
-Please monitor others around you to maintain that safe 6-feet distance.
+We just ask that you please monitor others around you to maintain that safe distance.